cfbc-a23/github-starter-course/README.md

-# The Basics of GitHub
+# :wave: The Basics of GitHub

+Hello

 ## 🤓 Course overview and learning outcomes